SaintFlipper/EncryptedSession/README.md

 # Limitations

-* Currently EncryptedSession only handles simple session variable types which are serializable using Python's JSON encoder.
-If you need to store binary data in your session then you will have to encode and decode the data in your application when reading or writing the session object.
+* Currently EncryptedSession only handles simple session variable types which are serializable using Python's JSON encoder, and the `bytes` type.
+If you need to store other types in your session then you will have to serialize/deserialize to/from string or bytes when reading or writing the session object.

 # Why use EncryptedSession rather than server-side session storage ?